chickendrop89/mtk-log-util/README.md

                         Pstore memory address (default: 0x48090000) --pstore-size PSTORE_SIZE
-                        Pstore memory size (default: 0xe0000) --auto-detect-pstore  Auto-detect pstore address and size from expdb partition (pstore command only)
+                        Pstore memory size (default: 0xe0000) --auto-detect-pstore  Auto-detect pstore address and size from expdb partition (pstore only) --dont-peek-via-da    Don't do a peek via Download Agent (use in case of issues) (pstore only)
 ```

 ## Basic Examples